dan-fritchman/Thesis/content.md

 \setkeys{Gin}{width=.75\linewidth}
 ![datasheet-abstract-layout](fig/datasheet_abstract_layout.png "Abstract Layout, in the Form of a Packaged IC Datasheet")

 The abstract view of IC layouts is most popularly expressed in Library Exchange Format (LEF).
-LEF is an ascii text format which specifies a combination of layout-abstract libraries, and technology parameters which support them.
+LEF is a text-based format which specifies a combination of layout-abstract libraries, and technology parameters which support them.
 (The latter subset is often denoted "tech-LEF".)
 LEF calls its layout-abstract the `MACRO`.
 Each `MACRO` includes:

 - An identifier for the macro/ module
 - Its physical outline